COSIMA/regional-mom6/paper/paper.md

 Subsequently, a user need only copy a demo notebook, modify the longitude, latitude and resolution, and simply by running the notebook from start to finish will generate all they need for running a MOM6 experiment in their domain of interest.
 -->

-`regional_mom6` is continuously tested and comes with an extensive documentation that also includes documented tutorials and examples for setting up regional MOM6 configurations using publicly-available forcing and bathymetry datasets (namely, the GLORYS dataset for ocean boundary forcing [@glorys], the ERA5 reanalysis for atmospheric forcing [@era5], and the GEBCO dataset for bathymetry [@gebco]).
+`regional-mom6` is installable via `conda`, it is continuously tested, and comes with an extensive documentation that also includes documented tutorials and examples for setting up regional MOM6 configurations using publicly-available forcing and bathymetry datasets (namely, the GLORYS dataset for ocean boundary forcing [@glorys], the ERA5 reanalysis for atmospheric forcing [@era5], and the GEBCO dataset for bathymetry [@gebco]).

 With the entire process for setting up a regional configuration streamlined to run within a Jupyter notebook, the package dramatically reduces the barrier-to-entry for first-time users, or those without a strong background in Fortran, experience in compiling and running scripts in terminals, and manipulating netCDF files.
 Besides making regional modelling with MOM6 more accessible, our package can automate the generation of multiple experiments (e.g., a series of perturbation experiments), saving time and effort, and improving reproducibility.

-We designed `regional_mom6` with automation of regional configurations in mind.
+We designed `regional-mom6` with automation of regional configurations in mind.
 However, the package's code design and modularity makes more complex configurations possible since users can use their own custom-made grids with more complex boundaries and construct the boundary forcing terms one by one.

 ![A snapshot of the ocean surface currents from a MOM6 regional simulation of the Tasman sea.
 The simulation is forced by GLORYS and ERA5 reanalysis datasets and configured with a horizontal resolution of 1/80th degree and 100 vertical levels (see @tasmantides for the source code). \label{fig:tasman}](tasman_speed.png){ width=80% }

-\autoref{fig:tasman} shows the surface currents from a regional ocean simulation of the Tasman sea that was configured using the `regional_mom6` package.
+\autoref{fig:tasman} shows the surface currents from a regional ocean simulation of the Tasman sea that was configured using the `regional-mom6` package.

 # Statement of need